solariumphp/solarium/docs/documents.md

 Field boosts can be set with the `setFieldBoost` method, or with optional parameters of the `setField` and `addField` methods.
 See the API docs for details.

+Index-time boosts have been removed from Solr 7 and will be ignored.
+Even with older Solr versions, they aren't supported by JSON formatted update requests.

 Custom document
 ---------------